fridaysystems/inventory-presser/readme.txt

 * [Fixed] Prevents scripts and styles from being registered more than once.
 * [Fixed] Prevents the Load Sample Vehicles button from inserting duplicate VINs.
 Enables the Load Sample Vehicles button to insert more than 10 vehicles.
 * [Fixed] Stops telling dashboard users when the aspect ratio of thumbnails is not that of a common smartphone camera.
+* [Fixed] Allows a location term street address to be entered on the add term form instead of requiring users to save a location term first.

 = 14.11.2 =
 * [Fixed] Compatibility fixes for WordPress 6.3.
 Stops using the `enqueue_block_editor_assets` hook in favor of the new `enqueue_block_assets`.
 Stops using the `post__not_in` query variable on the `parse_query` hook.